 Coastal erosion is defined by FEMA as "the wearing or washing away of coastal lands".
-Coastal erosion is occurring in Franklin County due to a variety of environmental and human factors, and has become a major cause of concern for the area.
+Coastal erosion is occurring in Franklin the area.
 Driven by a rising sea level, large storms at sea and powerful ocean waves, erosion wears away the beaches along Franklin County's coastline and barrier islands.
 Refer to Figure I for critically eroded shorelines within Franklin County.
 As depicted in this figure, Franklin County's areas with significant coastal erosion occurrence are near Alligator Point, Dog Island, St. George Island and St. Vincent's Island.